 CONIA lamp and burner

-All I have so far is a single advertisement from volume 29 of the Home Furnishing Review, 1909.
+The CONIA burner Was manufactured in Germany by Hirschhorn and imported to the United States around 1909.
+Because of its large mantle this burner burned much brighter than the Aladdin and other mantle lamps that used much smaller mantles.
 The CONIA burner is one of two designs I know of that could convert the common Rayo round wick lamp into a mantle lamp.
 In 1940 and 1941 The Standard Oil Company made their own mantle lamp which was sold excursively through Montgomery Ward.

 Most German burners that were imported into North America were imported by just one or two companies and remained in the North American market for 5 years or less before the beginning of World War I in Europe.
 With few exceptions German designed and manufactured burners have a brief and simple history in North America that can often be summed up in just a couple of sentences.
 Which is unfortunate because the evolution of a new lighting technology is told in their designs.
 Early American burner designers examined the existing German designs and built their first incandescent mantle burner designs based upon the best German designs available to them at the time.